nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 1. Create an RSA-2048 certificate and private key.
 1. Convert the certificate into DER/CER format for use with DB or MOK.
-1. Sign the kernel module using the private key.
+1. Sign the kernel module using kmodsign and the private key.
 1. Append the certificate to DB or MOK.

 To add Secure Boot support for a kernel module that is signed by the vendor: